6 habits for healthier living

 - Find your rhythm: Circadian rhythm, that is.
 When we're in sync with our internal clock, we reap the most benefits from sleep.
 Going to bed and waking up at the same time each day can help get your body used to this rhythm.

 - Disconnect and destress: Light from screens can suppress your natural production of melatonin and an overactive mind can cause restless sleep or even insomnia.
-Step away from your smart phone and try some nighttime meditation before you crash.
+Step away from your smart phone and try some nighttime meditation before bedtime.

 Mental health includes our emotional, psychological and social well-being.
-It’s how we think, act and feel.
-And even if you’re in tip-top shape on the outside, you may need to give your inner self some TLC.
-When we’re clear-headed and strong in our mind-body connection, life may get a little easier.
-Think about the days when you’re feeling motivated, energized and happy.
-You’re more productive, right?
+It's how we think, act and feel.
+And even if you're in shape on the outside, you may need to give your inner self some care.
+When we're clear-headed and strong in our mind-body connection, life may get a little easier.
+Think about the days when you're feeling motivated, energized and happy.
+You may notice that you're more productive.
 Maybe you handle stress better those days and feel an overall sense of relaxation and contentment.
 There are so many ways to help improve our mental health.
 Here are just a few: 10

 Regular checkups with your doctor help foster a healthy life.
 By taking a preventive approach to your health, you'll stay up to date on vaccines and screenings that can help protect against potential health risks.
 It's also important to work with your doctor to manage any chronic conditions, like asthma, diabetes and high blood pressure.